 The materials which you have supplied in support of the advisory opinion request include the articles of incorporation and bylaws of the AMSG, AMS, Cobalt and BCBS.
-You have stated that, with the exception of mid-term vacancies, AMSG board members are nominated by the board of directors and elected by a plurality of votes cast by shares entitled to vote at a shareholders' meeting at which a quorum [a majority vote of outstanding shares] is present.
-Under these circumstances, it is highly unlikely that a 12.3% shareholder like Cobalt/BCBS could elect an additional board member on its own.
-According to the Restated Articles of Incorporation of AMSG, a vote of 80% of the outstanding shares is required to remove and replace a company director.
-The votes of 75% of outstanding shares are required to amend the Articles.
+According to the Restated Articles of Incorporation of AMSG, a vote of 80% of the outstanding shares is required to elect a company director; 75% of such shares must vote to amend the Articles.
 On the other hand, according to the AMSG Bylaws, the vote of 10% of the outstanding shares is sufficient to call a shareholders meeting.
 The AMSG Bylaws provide that any shareholder holding 5% of the shares may inspect and copy business records of the company.

 In your initial letter you stated: "The AMS entities and the BCBS entities maintain separate offices, personnel, information systems, and other assets.
 Operations of the AMS entities and the BCBS entities are wholly separate, and there is no cross-subsidization or funding of any sponsoring organization or committee."
 In response to a question regarding insurance arrangements, you explained that certain insurance policies underwritten by BCBS entities "were purchased by AMSG on an arm's length basis after reviewing market-based quotes from competing insurers.
-There is no agreement or understanding that the purchase of these insurance policies by AMSG will continue in the future."
-You have also stated that in 2001 payments by AMSG to Cobalt for reinsurance totaled only \$362 and are expected to be zero in 2002.
+There is no agreement or understanding that the purchase of these insurance